Connect with others who understand.

 Written by Emily Wagner, M.S.

-This article will explore four facts about the latest research on CML.
-We’ll cover newly available treatments and discuss what’s on the horizon.
+This article covers four facts about the latest CML research, including new treatment options and what may be coming next.
 To learn more about what’s new in the CML field, talk to your cancer care team.

-CML, also known as chronic myelogenous leukemia, is a cancer that affects your myeloid cells — immature blood-forming cells in the bone marrow.
-Under normal conditions, myeloid cells develop into functional blood cells like:
+CML, also called chronic myelogenous leukemia, is a cancer that affects myeloid cells.
+These are young cells in the bone marrow that make blood.

 • Red blood cells, which carry oxygen throughout the body